-If you are a seller that utilizes an online marketplace like eBay, Amazon, or Etsy you may find yourself wondering where your sales tax responsibility lies.
+If you are a seller that utilizes an online marketplace facilitators like eBay, Amazon, or Etsy you may find yourself wondering where your sales tax responsibility lies.
 As you may often find in the sales tax world, the initial answer to most questions is, ‘it depends.’
-Let’s dive into some questions regarding sales tax and marketplace facilitator platforms.
-We will address the online sellers' responsibility to provide some much-needed clarity for you and the well-being of your business.
+Let’s dive into some questions regarding marketplace facilitator platforms and the online sellers' sales tax responsibility to provide some much-needed clarity for you and the well-being of your business.

-Here are the top three questions that every business owner needs to ask as they navigate sales tax compliance.
+A couple of preliminary questions that we discuss a lot throughout our podcasts and website are the top three questions that every business owner needs to ask themselves as they enter the world of sales tax compliance.

-- Is what I sell taxable?
-Next, determine whether or not your goods or services are taxable.
-This is a critical next step in ensuring your meeting all your sales tax requirements.
+1. Is what I sell taxable?
+Next, determining whether or not your goods or services are taxable is a critical next step in ensuring you’re meeting all your sales tax requirements.

 Who’s Responsible for Paying the Sales Tax for My Online Business?